syncfusion-content/wpf-docs/wpf/Radial-Gauge/Header.md

 ---
 layout: post
 title: Header | SfCircularGauge | Wpf | Syncfusion
-description: Header in WPF Circular Gauge are used to show center label on the scale.
+description: Header in WPF Circular Gauge are used to show the label inside on the scale.
 The header also be customized with its properties.
 platform: wpf
 control: SfCircularGauge
 documentation: ug